mrchess/jquery-rvalidate/readme.md

 Full List Of Supported Validations
 ---
 First example is the minimal usage if applicable.
 Second example is with customizations.
+Everything uses default otherwise it will use the custom supplied one.
+If you want to edit the default messages, it is at the top of the `jquery-rvalidate.js` file.

 You probably notice some validations are implicitly testing for presence (like e-mail, length, etc.) so using presence on those is optional.
 Only use it if you want a custom presence message and an additional error, as presence is the first validation that gets checked.